 The 2016 and 2017 CND and UNGASS meetings predictably delivered no tangible positive outcomes or progress.
-It’s now March 2017 and New Zealand users, families and friends are still unable to gain access to naloxone.
-Distribution has been agreed in principle, but debates the cost and production of additional health education to accompany the naloxone have delayed distribution.
-Talks continue with no deadline for completion.
+It’s now May 2017 and New Zealand users, families and friends are still unable to gain access to naloxone.
+Distribution has been agreed in principle, but debates surrounding the cost and production of additional health education material to accompany the naloxone have delayed distribution.
+Talks continue with no deadlines announced for completion.

 In the meantime, people who use illicit drugs are needlessly suffering, some are dying.
 No naloxone take home – no excuse, it is literally a matter of life or death.

 Dr Julian Buchanan, is a retired Associate Professor, Victoria University of Wellington, Institute of Criminology

 31st August 2015 on International Overdose Day. (updated 11th May 2017)